INSTRUCTOR(S)

 Day 3: Aviation Weather, basic weather principals, Density Altitude (DA), weather briefing, reports and charts.

 Loading and Performance, aerodynamics, performance, accessories, emergency procedures, maintenance inspection, battery charging/transport/maintenance.
+Topping off the day will be a practice test to prepare clients for the FAA Remote Pilot Knowledge Test.

 FLIGHT TRAINING